konsougiou/Synthesiser_Firmware/README.md

 #### Technical Overview

 This ISR was activated when the waveform was set to sawtooth.
-It uses an array of size 36 (`uint32_t`)  to store the phase accumulators for everyone note (12 * 3 for each keyboard).
-It added the `currentStepSize` corresponding to each note (if it was being pressed) to each accumulator which overflowed at a given rate, (based on the step size, i.e the note frequency) and thus produced a sawtooth waveform.
+It uses an array of size 36 (`uint32_t`)  to store the phase accumulators for every note (12 * 3 for each keyboard).
+It adds the `currentStepSize` corresponding to each note (if it was being pressed) to each accumulator which overflowed at a given rate, (based on the step size, i.e the note frequency) and thus produced a sawtooth waveform.
 For the delay/reverb effect, the accumulator read the `previousStepSizes` array instead, and the ISR kept a timer of when the key was let go in order to output a slowly diminishing waveform.
 As mentioned above, slow operation were avoided inside this ISR, and especially in the loop that iterates over the 36 different notes (i.e current step sizes).
-For example, the modulo operator was performed using a binary AND, and was only done using powers of two (`x % 64 <=> x & (64 - 1)`).
+For example, the modulo operator was performed using a binary AND, and was only done using powers of two (`x % (2^n) <=> x & (2^n - 1)`).

 #### Time Performance